nus-CS3219/DockerHandsOnTutorial/docs/Tutorial2.md

 docker build -t docker-demo-app .
 ```

-- Above, the `-t` flag tags the create image with `docker-demo-app`.
+- Above, the `-t` flag tags the create image with the name `docker-demo-app`.
 - `.` refers to look for the Dockerfile in the Current Working Directory (CWD)

 ### Running the Container